arm-out/RayTracer/RayTracer.md

 ### Multisampling and Anti-Aliasing

 One thing that kept bothering me in the above render is the fact that the edges were always jagged and pixelated.
-Inorder to smoothen out the image, I would need more than one ray for each pixel to sample the surrounding area and average out the color values for the pixel.
-Instead of shooting a ray through the center of each pixel, I now shoot multiple rays randomized throught the square bounded by the pixel and average out the colors returned by them.
+In order to smoothen out the image, I would need more than one ray for each pixel to sample the surrounding area and average out the color values for the pixel.
+Instead of shooting a ray through the center of each pixel, I now shoot multiple rays randomized through the square bounded by the pixel and average out the colors returned by them.

 ### Monte Carlo Path Tracing